-To begin with, let’s remember that forks are essentially code updates.
-And a code update is what causes an upgrade, of which there are two main types—hard forks and soft forks
+Ethereum has put a plan in place to get things in order—the so-called Ethereum roadmap.
+However, before we analyze the Ethereum upgrades—-past, present, and proposed—let’s remember that upgrades or forks are essentially code updates.
+A code update is what goes behind an upgrade, of which there are two main types—hard forks and soft forks.
+Read on.

 Hard forks

-When changes are drastic, the blockchain network may split.
-So there are two blockchain networks in the end.
+When changes are drastic, the blockchain network may split, resulting in two blockchain networks.
 This type of upgrade is known as a hard fork.
 When hard forks occur, the community divides into two—one supporting the pre-split version of the chain and the other the new version.

 Some hard forks are intentional, while some are contentious.
 The latter often leads to a market shake-up.
-The Bitcoin Cash hard fork is an example that comes to mind.
+The Bitcoin Cash hard fork is an example.
+The Dencun upgrade is a hard fork.

 Soft forks

 Unlike the hard variety of forks, soft forks do not require a split as they are backward compatible.
-So users may choose to implement the update without it causing any split.
+So, users may choose to implement the update without it causing any split.
 When people talk about upgrades, they often think of hard forks.
-But soft forks have a vital role to play concerning the development of the chain.
+However, soft forks play a vital role in the development of the chain.

 You may have noticed that Ethereum’s recent “hard forks,” like the Ethereum Shanghai upgrade, do not result in a split in the chain.
 That’s because they are soft forks.
 The term hard fork is primarily used for public messaging to foreground the impact of these upgrades.